-This simple flashing LEDs circuit for pedestrians is very useful for people who like to walk at night.
-Two groups of high-intensity white LEDs are lit in turn, being easily visible at night.
+This simple Flashing LEDs Circuit for pedestrians is very useful for people who like to walk at night.
+Two groups of high intensity white LEDs light alternately, being easily visible at night.

-Some people use phosphorescent colors clothes, in order to be more visible at night and avoid accidents by lack of visibility.
+Some people use phosphorescent colors in their clothing, in order to be more visible at night and avoid accidents due to lack of visibility.
 This normally happens on streets with little or no light.

-This circuit is suggested in order to further enhance the visibility of pedestrians.
-This device may be placed in any part of the body such as an arm.
+This circuit further improves the visibility of pedestrians.
+The device can be placed on any part of the body, such as an arm, a leg, etc.

-How the flashing LEDs circuit for pedestrian works?
+How does the flashing LEDs circuit for pedestrians work?

-– The first part is an astable multivibrator made with two 2-input NAND gates.
-The two NAND gates outputs of this multivibrator are applied to other two NAND gates that works as inverter gates (NOT gate).
-The latter gates are not necesary for the circuit to work, but they are used in order to have all gates of the integrated circuit to work.
+1 – The first part is an astable multivibrator made with two 2-input NAND gates.
+The two NAND gate outputs of this multivibrator are applied to two other NAND gates that function as inverting gates (NOT gates).
+These last gates are not necessary for the circuit to work properly, but they are used so that all the gates of the integrated circuit are working.

-– In the second part, each output of the latter gates is applied to a transistor through a resistor.
-These transistors constantly goes from the cut-off region to the saturation region, turning on and off the two groups of LEDs.
+2 – In the second part, each output of the gates mentioned above is applied to a transistor through a resistor.
+These transistors constantly go from the cutoff region to the saturation region, turning the two groups of LEDs on and off.

-The oscillation frequency of the astable multivibrator can be modified by changing the values of resistors R1 and R2 and the electrolytic capacitors C1 and C2.
+The oscillation frequency of the astable multivibrator can be modified by changing the values of the resistors R1 and R2 and the values of the electrolytic capacitors C1 and C2.

-If you want to increase the intensity of light, change the groups of 2 LEDs in series by groups of 3 LEDs in series, removing resistors R6 and R7.
-The circuit is powered by a 9 volt battery for easy to carry on.
+If you want to increase the intensity of the light, you can change the groups of 2 LEDs in series to groups of 3 LEDs in series, removing the resistors R6 and R7.
+The circuit is powered by a 9 volt battery for easy transport.